-I've taught 4th and 5th grade, so this challenge will be geared towards upper elementary classrooms, but lower-grades teachers with interest in learning more about theme-based morning meetings and getting ideas for how they can take morning meetings to the next level may also be interested in the "Getting MORE out of Morning Meeting" back to school challenge.
+If you’re here to learn about morning meetings—-it’s for you!
+I've taught 4th and 5th grade, so this challenge will be geared towards upper elementary classrooms, but lower-grades teachers with interest in learning more about theme-based morning meetings and getting ideas for how they can take morning meetings to the next level have also found a wealth of information in this training.

-But guess what....I had teachers from Kindergarten through high school participate in this challenge and tell me how much they benefitted and gained new ideas for their classroom community from it!
+Teachers from Kindergarten through high school have participated in this challenge and told me how much they benefited and gained new ideas for their classroom community from it!

-Are you super-excited, ready to participate in this MORNING MEETING challenge?
+Are you super-excited, ready to participate in this MORNING MEETING PD challenge?

 If so, you will be empowered to take baby-steps each day that will move you closer to having a well-planned, purposeful morning meeting routine during back to school and ALL.YEAR.LONG!